Some Kansas nursing homes are short-staffed during pandemic; here’s why

 This comes as some businesses in the state have pointed to a labor shortage, attributing the issue to increased unemployment benefits.

 The latest U.S. labor report shows a slight increase in hiring.
-The unemployment rate fell to 5.8% to 6.1%, showing gradual progress for some.
+The unemployment rate fell from 5.8% to 6.1%, showing gradual progress for some.

 MowBray said the increased unemployment benefits have not been a main contributor to onboarding more workers, especially those that are single parents, who have had to stay home to care for their children.